MihailBeloshapkin/HWprograms.cs/README.md

-information
-this repository has already been finished
+This repository has already been finished